Kildonan Teacher Training Institute

 - The Academy structure and requirements

 Space is limited to twenty participants.
-Cost for the full two-week course is $2,000, which includes breakfast, lunch, and snacks.
-Dinner and dormitory accommodations on campus are available for an additional fee of $750.
+Cost for the full two-week course is $2,000, which includes all materials, snacks, and lunch.
+Breakfast, dinner and dormitory accommodations on campus are available for an additional fee of $750.

 The Associate Practicum is an additional fee.